Love It or List It: Spinoffs

 Love It or List It has spawned five spinoffs.

 The first, known as Love It or List It Vancouver (or Love it or List it Too in the US), was launched in winter 2012 and is hosted by Jillian Harris and Todd Talbot.

 The second spin-off, a British version known as Kirstie and Phil's Love It or List It, debuted in 2015, is hosted by Kirstie Allsopp and Phil Spencer.

 The third spin off, Love It or List It Vacation Homes debuted in spring 2016 and is hosted by Dan Vickery and Elisa Goldhawke.

-A fourth spin off, Vendre ou renover au Quebec, debuted in January 2017 and is hosted by Maika Desnoyers and Daniel Corbin.
+A fourth spin off, Vendre ou rénover au Québec, debuted in January 2017 and is hosted by Maika Desnoyers and Daniel Corbin.

 The fifth spin off, Love It Or List It Australia, debuted in September 2017 and is hosted by Andrew Winter and Neale Whittaker.

+In 2026 Corus Entertainment announced the forthcoming launch of Love It or List It West, to be shot in Calgary, Alberta, and hosted by designer Amanda Hamilton and real estate agent Robbie Kamaleddine.